El Escorial: Collecting process

 Philip II donated his personal collection of documents to the building, and also undertook the acquisition of the finest libraries and works of Western European Humanism.
 During Phillip's reign, there was an entire room dedicated to ancient manuscripts, most of them in Latin, many in Greek, but also some in Hebrew, Aramaic, Arabic, Italian, French, and Spanish.
 There were approximately 1,800 Arabic titles.
 The first of those books were acquired in 1571 through Juan Paez de Castro.
 After that many books were obtained as a "peace price" during the many battles of the Spanish Empire with the Ottoman Empire.
 As part of his active efforts, in 1571 Philip II bought a large portion of the collection of Gonzalo Pérez, one of his advisors.
-This meant 57 original Greek, from Sicily, manuscripts, and 112 Latin ones, from Calabria.
+This meant 57 original Greek manuscripts from Sicily, and 112 Latin ones, from Calabria.
 He also bought 315 original volumes, in Greek and Arabic, from Juan Páez de Castro's personal library.
-The king charged specific ambassadors with traveling through his Empire and neighboring kingdoms searching and buying the best for El Escorial's library.
+The King charged specific ambassadors with traveling through his empire and neighboring kingdoms searching and buying the best for El Escorial's library.
 These ambassadors were coordinated by the head librarian, who had total authority to direct their movements, and who stayed in contact with them through all their travels.
 Diego Guzmán de Silva was one such ambassador and made one of the most important purchases for the library during his time in Venice: an ancient collection of Greek manuscripts and Latin codices (1569–1577).

 An inventory prepared in 1576 counted 4,546 volumes, over 2,000 manuscripts, and 2,500 printed books.
 That same year the library of Diego Hurtado de Mendoza, the most valuable in Spain at the time, was bought.
 It included 850 codices and over 1,000 printed volumes.
 At this point, the size of the library was such that Benito Arias Montano had to be specially hired to organize the books and classify them by language, in addition to subject.
 In the 1580s the Library acquired some of its most unique pieces.
 Jorge Beteta donated a manuscript of the Concilios visigóticos (the Visigothic Councils) from the ninth century.
-Philip acquired several books from the Library of Granada, that belonged to Isabela of Castile, including her Libro the Horas of astonishing visual beauty.
-Other valuable libraries acquired by Philip were the library of Pedro Fajardo, and of Antonio Agustín, one of the largest in Spain at the time.
-Not all of those books are still in El Escorial, since many ended up in the Vatican; but around a thousand of them can still be found there.
-The king actively purchased rare books—often on esoteric, scientific, or theological subjects—from the East.
+Philip acquired several books from the Library of Granada, that belonged to Isabella I of Castile, including her Libro de Horas of astonishing visual beauty.
+Other valuable libraries acquired by Philip were those of Pedro Fajardo, and of Antonio Agustín, one of the largest in Spain at the time.
+About a thousand of these books are still in El Escorial, with many others having been sent to the Vatican.
+The King actively purchased rare books—often on esoteric, scientific, or theological subjects—from the East.
 He also collected and preserved over four hundred books prohibited by the Inquisition, which he agreed should not be available for those likely to "misunderstand" them but only to experts.
 By 1602, the library had a large cartographic collection and over 150 mathematical instruments.